astraleureka-zz/textadventure/README.md

 make
 ```

 to build the code.
 By default, documentation is enabled.
-To build without docs, pass **DOCS** to make:
+To build without docs, pass **DOCS=0** to make:
 ```
 make DOCS=0
 ```